 How to Hard Boil the Perfect Egg

-- Add eggs to pot, do not stack eggs on top of each other, and at maximum cover the bottom of the pot with eggs.
+- Add eggs to the pot, do not stack eggs on top of each other, at a maximum cover the bottom of the pot with eggs.

-- Add “Only” cold water and cover the eggs.
+- Add "Only" cold water to cover the eggs.
 Add enough water that the tops of the eggs are well below the waterline.

-- Heat the water on high heat “Only’ The faster you can get the water to boil the better.
+- Heat the water on high heat.
+The faster you can get the water to boil the better.
 If you heat the water slowly the eggs are going to be overcooked.

-- Once the water reaches a rapid boil turn off the heat and cover with a lid or plate and start your timer.
+- Once the water reaches a rapid boil turn off the heat and remove it from the heat.
+Cover with a lid or plate and start your timer.
 At sea level, set the timer for 12 minutes exactly.

 - Once the timer goes off remove the eggs immediately and place them into an ice bath to stop the cooking process.

-- The ice water will make peeling the hard boil egg easier.
+- The ice water will make peeling the hard boil egg a little easier.